seanjgildea/SoftwareEngineeringNotes/awsSolutionsArchitect.md

 - Stores all version of an object, even writes and deletes
 - Versioning once enabled cannot be disabled, only suspended

+## S3 Cross Region Replication

+- Versioning must be enabled on both the source and destination buckets
+- Regions must be unique
+- Files in an existing bucket are not replicated automatically
+- All subsequent updated files will be replciated automatically
+- Delete markers are not replicated
+- Deleting individual versions or delete markers will not be replicated

+## S3 Transfer Acceleration

+- You upload file to a Cloudfront Edge Network location
+- File is sent along backbone to your S3 bucket in your region
+- Transfer acceleration tool lets you see how much faster it is